Trauma-informed

 ✦ Engagements

+Patty has been a foster care, child welfare, & mental health speaker with lived experience in the USA.
 Patty’s presentations are a combination of determination and strength while demonstrating her dedication to a trauma-informed approach and social justice, having been a youh advocate and speaker for years.
 Patty’s affiliation with diverse communities allows her to connect with diverse audiences.

+Patty has been invited to speak at universities, organizations, schools, and government entities.
 Her work spans across the U.S. and Latin America, where she collaborates with organizations supporting women, youth, and LGBTQ+ communities.
 She brings a perspective that connects deeply with diverse audiences while challenging how we understand behavior, systems, and lived experience.

 ✦ What People Say